magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.md

 In client-side compilation mode, most of the stylesheet customizations display immediately after you reload a page in a browser.

-Working in LESS files are compiled every page load on the client-side compilation mode.
-This results in exceptionally slow response times and horrible flash-of-unstyled-text.
+With client-side compilation mode enabled LESS files are compiled on every page load.
+This results in slow page loading performance.

 ##### When you need to clean static view files {#css_exception}